V-bed flat machines, which form by far the largest class

 Market requirements involving smaller orders and shorter production runs have led machine builders to develop quick-response techniques to reduce costs and downtime during machine changes on large diameter multi-feeder machines.
 Amongst areas addressed are the following:

-Centralized stitch control can be used to simultaneously reset all cylinder stitch cams in a particular cam track, when required, instead of the time-consuming task of resetting each stitch cam individually
+Centralized stitch control helps to reset all cylinder stitch cams if needed and it is done in a particular cam track.
+It saves time as ti eliminates the need of resetting each stitch cam individually.

 The Monarch/Fukuhara rotary drop cam system is a unique, quick and convenient method of changing cam set-outs without the need to replace cams or needles.